crossplane/crossplane/docs/6_stack.md

 * `Connection`

-Because these are managed resources, they will be created immediately (i.e. static provisioning).
+Because these are managed resources, they will be created immediately (i.e. static provisioning.
 The following resource classes will also be created.
 They are configured with references to the networking resources above so when we dynamically provision resources using these classes they will be created in the provisioned `Network`, `Subnetwork`, etc.